Black Fast

 A Black Fast, also known as a strict fast, is a form of early Christian fasting.
-Those undertaking a Black Fast consume no food or water during the day and then break the fast after sunset with prayer, as well as water and a vegetarian meal devoid of meat, eggs, dairy products (lacticinia), and alcohol.
+Those undertaking a Black Fast consume no food or water during the day and then break the fast after sunset with prayer, as well as water and a vegan meal devoid of meat, eggs, dairy products (lacticinia), and alcohol.
 Christians normatively fasted in this way during Lent prior to the 6th century.

 Description and practice

 Traditionally, the Black Fast is undertaken during Lent; it is the early Christian form of fasting consisting of fasting until sunset, and then consuming one vegan meal afterwards (with food and water being allowed only at this time).
-This was the normative way of Christian fasting prior to the 6th century A.D. and among certain denominations (such as the Coptic Orthodox Church) and in some localities like India and Pakistan, many Christians continue to observe the Black Fast throughout the whole season of Lent.
+This was the normative way of Christian fasting prior to the 6th century A.D. and among certain denominations (such as the Coptic Orthodox Church) and in some localities of the Indian subcontinent, many Christians continue to observe the Black Fast throughout the whole season of Lent.
+Throughout the 19th and 20th centuries, the Black Fast was the normative way of fasting in Ireland on Ash Wednesday and Good Friday.